-On Saturday 25th January 2020 the orchestra is delighted to present the annual Una Clark Young Artists’ Concert, showcasing the talents of five young musicians who live or study within a 40 mile radius of Guildford.
-Each finalist has been selected from our annual competition and now have the opportunity to perform part of a concerto accompanied by the Guildford Symphony Orchestra.
-The standard is extremely high and two recent winners have gone on to become finalists in the BBC Young Musician of the Year.
-Scroll down to find out more about this year’s soloists and it was a privilege to work with all of them at the start of their musical careers.
+On Saturday 25th January 2020 the orchestra presented its annual Una Clark Young Artists’ Concert, showcasing the talents of five young musicians who live or study within a 40 mile radius of Guildford.
+Each finalist was selected from our annual competition and had the opportunity to perform part of a concerto accompanied by the Guildford Symphony Orchestra.
+We were amazed by the standard of this year’s soloists and it was a privilege to work with all of them at the start of their musical careers.
 The following independent review by Shelagh Godwin highlights just what made our 2020 Young Artists’ Concert so special.

 Manu Brazo was born in Utrera, Spain in 1993.
 He studied in Seville at the Conservatory of Music Manuel Castillo with Juan Jimenez before coming to London to the Royal College of Music where he is a Sir Roger and Lady Carr Soiree d’Or Scholar.
 He has recently performed with pianist Bryan Evans MBE as the opening act for Sir Cliff Richard at Greenwich Music Time festival in front of more than 7500 people.
 Manu also opened at the Official Downton Abbey Live Concert at the Highclere Castle for more than 4000 people.
 He was selected as one of the Making Music’s Philip and Dorothy Green Young Artists and in 2018 was appointed as a BBC Introducing Artist with a performance on BBC Radio 3’s In Tune.
 He has also performed as a soloist at the Royal Opera House as well as a range of other impressive venues, both in the UK and internationally.
 In 2016 Manu won the Concerto Competition at the Conservatorio Superior de Musica Manuel Castillo of Seville.
 He was also invited to join the London Sinfonietta Academy and to collaborate with the Youth Musician Symphony Orchestra (YMSO).
 Last year he was selected to take part in the Britten-Pears Young Artist Program, which saw him perform at the Snape Maltings Proms conducted by Marin Alsop.
 Recently he has been chosen for the Tillet Trust Young Artist Program for 2018/19.